 A couple of words of caution before you jump into this.
 You will have beliefs already about how this is going to work.
 Where have those beliefs come from?
 Very often they come from other people and we inherit them in an almost osmosis like way without actually coming to that conclusion ourselves.
 Everything I will share with you in this series has been tried and tested by myself and many dozens if not hundreds of people that have come through our level 4 strength & conditioning coaching course successfully.
 It is absolutely what I believe to be true and nothing more.
 Therefore I urge you to attempt to read this with a mind that is open to new ideas and open to reframing current beliefs.

-The first question that people ask is do I need a degree?
+Do I need a degree?
 Or what courses do you recommend?

 There was a time when I would have recommended doing an undergraduate degree in strength and conditioning, however I personally did not go down this route.
 My degree was in construction project management of all things.
 I then went on to do a strength and conditioning masters.
 But times have changed since I did my MSc in 2007.
 You absolutely do not need to do an undergrad degree.
 Most people who go down that route want to do a degree, but they don’t need to.
 What happens in that classic consumer psychology way they justify that purchase of the degree with the rationale being that you can’t get anywhere without one.
 This then becomes a hard wired belief that absolutely is not true.
 Don’t take my word for it, check out THIS article that explored this scenario further.
 My advice, save yourself the £30k it will cost you to get a piece of paper that guarantees you nothing.
 If you want to do a masters later in life to scratch the itch it will be there for you.
 Especially if you join us and take advantage of our fast track to masters pathway.